PennLINC/hbcd_pipeline_replication_guide/index.md

 They are named `qsirecon-DIPYDKI`, `qsirecon-DSIStudio`, `qsirecon-TORTOISE_model-tensor`, `qsirecon-TORTOISE_model-MAPMRI`.

+The tabular data used for creating figures comes from looping over Erik's results.
+To gather the scanner metadata I ran `processing_code/gather_stats/compile_metadata.py`.
+Next I ran `processing_code/gather_stats/compile_group_qc_csv.py`, which combines the metadata with the automated QC measures from QSIPrep.
+Critically, this one produces the `hbcd1_1.0.0RC01scanner_qc.csv` that serves as the basis for most of the rest of these scripts.
+The QSIRecon outputs got concatenated using `processing_code/gather_stats/make_tabular_derivatives.py`, producing the parquet files used for the bundle figures.

 ### 1.Running TOPUP-only QSIPrep on CUBIC
 For DRBUDDI benchmarking we needed to rerun QSIPrep on the same data as Erik with just TOPUP instead of TOPUP+DRBUDDI.
 The scripts for this are in `processing_code/processing`.